Installing Node.js and discord.js

 And that's it!
 With all the necessities installed, you're almost ready to start coding your bot.

 Installing a linter

-While you are coding, you may find that you run into numerous syntax errors, or just code in an inconsistent style.
-It's highly urged that you install a linter to ease these troubles.
-While code editors generally are able to point out syntax errors, with a linter, you can coerce your coding to be in a specific style as you define in the configuration.
-While this is not required, it's strongly recommended.
-Click here for the linter guide!
+While you are coding, it's possible to run into numerous syntax errors or code in an inconsistent style.
+You should install a linter to ease these troubles.
+While code editors generally can point out syntax errors, linters coerce your code into a specific style as defined by the configuration.
+While this is not required, it is advised.